What if buying new became the exception?

 Project Manager, Resources-Waste Department, Brussels Environment

-Missions Publiques: What are some concrete initiatives that are currently working in the Brussels region?
+What concrete initiatives are currently working in the Brussels Region?

 "The goal is therefore to fully integrate the sharing and collaborative economy into the daily lives of people in Brussels.